What job candidates often don’t realize though is the questions you ask recruiters matter just as much as your rehearsed answers.

 What’s the Most Frustrating Part of Working Here?

 This is a tough question, so it requires a little courage.
-Don’t ask this until the interviewer lets his guard down.
+Don’t ask this until the interviewer lets their guard down.

 Whatever their answer is, it will show you the bureaucracies of the company and other problems you might encounter.